jameszu/leetcode-time/Daily-challenge/Oct/10/README.md

+#   Minimum Number of Arrows to Burst Balloons
 There are some spherical balloons spread in two-dimensional space.
 For each balloon, provided input is the start and end coordinates of the horizontal diameter.
 Since it's horizontal, y-coordinates don't matter, and hence the x-coordinates of start and end of the diameter suffice.
 The start is always smaller than the end.

 An arrow can be shot up exactly vertically from different points along the x-axis.
 A balloon with xstart and xend bursts by an arrow shot at x if xstart ≤ x ≤ xend.
 There is no limit to the number of arrows that can be shot.
 An arrow once shot keeps traveling up infinitely.